Buscompany21/NovemberCreation/README.md

 ## Test Cases
 The Docker configuration file includes commands to provide the version information about each of the applications.
+The version number of all the tools is stored in ToolVersions.txt in within the home directory.